jrp244/startup/README.md

 React deliverable

 For this deliverable I converted the application over to use React.
-I used vite like the simon-react dliverable does.
+I used vite like the simon-react deliverable does.

     Bundled and transpiled - done!
     Components - Login, pokemon list, and pokemon teams are all components.